OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 Lab I: Testing the Auto CDR with data

 Object:
-In this lab we will load few records in SRC_CUSTOMER table and test AUTO CDR.
+In this lab we will load few records in WAREHOUSES table and test AUTO CDR.

 Time: 15 minutes

 Steps:

-1. In this lab we inserted 1 record each on SRC_CUSTOMER table from OGGOOW181 DB and OGGOOW182 DB.
-We can see the stats in (Figure I-1) & (Figure I-2)
+1. In this lab we updated 1 record each on WAREHOUSES table from OGGOOW181 DB and OGGOOW182 DB.
+We can see the the extracts are stopped in both the environments in (Figure I-1) & (Figure I-2)

 Figure I-1: